metal-gogo/habits/README.md

 For a more detailed explanation of our testing conventions, please read our [testing guidelines](/docs/testing.md).

+## Deployments

+### Setup Firebase

+Make sure to be have access to the Firebase project.
+If you don't have access, and want to collaborate, please reach the administrator of this project.

+1. Install Firebase CLI:
+   `npm install -g firebase-tools`
+2. Login into Firebase:
+   `firebase login`

+We will be using [Firebase hosting][firebase-hosting] for `dev`, and `qa`.

+### Deploying to Dev

+To deploy the project to the `dev` environment just run the command `yarn deploy:dev`.

+### Deploying to Staging

+To deploy the project to the `staging` environment just run the command `yarn deploy:staging`.

+## How to contribute

+Please read through our [contributing guidelines](/docs/CONTRIBUTING.md).
+Included are directions for opening issues, coding standards, and notes on development.

+#### TL;DR

+1. We use **git-flow** to create new features.
+For further information read this [guide](git_flow).
+2. Create a [Pull Request][pull_requests] and assign a relevant reviewer.
+3. Fix pull request comments (when necessary).
+4. Finish your feature with `git flow feature finish <feature_branch>` and push to the `develop` branch.

 <!-- Links references -->

 [git]: https://git-scm.com/